 - Step back to 1851, when Hyde Park hosted The Great Exhibition.
 Learn all about the industrial age with a virtual tour of this epic event housed in the “Crystal Palace”.

 - Watch art being created in the moment by live streaming monthly quick-fire commissions as part of Somerset House's I Should be Doing Something Else Right Now series.
-Or take inspiration from artists as they share their new and existing work live on Transmissions (until 29 May).

 Free online quizzes and challenges

 - Don your thinking caps as quizmasters including Dame Helen Mirren and Sir Lenny Henry host the National Theatre at Home Quiz.
-Various dates

 - Know your Mozart from your Monteverdi?
 Test your classical music knowledge each Tuesday with the London Symphony Orchestra’s quiz on Instagram Stories.
 Tuesdays